jbkennaugh/console-readme-generator/generated-READMEs/README-generator-README.md

 ## Questions
-My github profile can be found here: No username given.
+My github profile can be found here: jbkennaugh

-You can direct any questions to my email: No email address given.
+You can direct any questions to my email: joebkennaugh@gmail.com